nordan-conference/nordan-conference.github.io/index.md

 ## **Nordic Complex Analysis Meeting** <br>
 *May 23–25, 2025 | Hotel Stracta, Hella, Iceland*

-We are pleased to announce the 26th iteration of Nordan, the annual Nordic conference on complex analysis.
+We are pleased to announce the 26th iteration of Nordan, the annual Nordic conference on Complex Analysis.
 The conference will be held this year in Iceland and marks the retirement of Jón Magnússon and Ragnar Sigurðsson.
 The event will take place May 23–25 at Hotel Stracta, located in Hella on the south coast of Iceland.
 In conjunction with Nordan, there will be a KAUS meeting for graduate students May 22-23.
 See more about KAUS [here](https://nordan-conference.github.io/kaus/).

 Conference Schedule: